1jour1vin

 About the estate:

-For more than two decades, Catherine and Pierre Breton and their son Paul have been demonstrating that organic wine in Touraine can reach great heights while remaining reasonably priced.
-Their long macerations allow the velvety texture to complement the purity of fruit in all their wines.
-The Bourgueil vintages, which cover 10 hectares, regularly feature in our blind tastings.
-Trinch is a straightforward wine, and the great vintages must be decanted 2 to 3 hours before serving to bring out the juiciness of Nuits-d'Ivresse, the purity of Pierres and the chalky touch of Clos-Sénéchal.
-One of the most refreshing addresses in the Loire, to be discovered without restraint!
+For more than two decades, Catherine and Pierre Breton and their son Paul have demonstrated that organic wine from Touraine can reach great heights while remaining reasonably priced.
+Their extended maceration periods allow the velvety texture to beautifully complement the pure fruit character of all their wines.
+Their Bourgueil wines, which account for 10 hectares, regularly feature in our blind tastings.
+Trinch is a straightforward wine, and the top vintages must absolutely be decanted 2 to 3 hours before serving to fully appreciate the juiciness of Nuits-d’Ivresse, the purity of Perrières, and the chalky touch of Clos-Sénéchal.
+One of the most refreshing finds in the Loire—don’t hesitate to discover it!

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France